-One of the many challenges lawyers face when running a solo practice or small law firm is getting paid.
+One of the many challenges lawyers face when running a small law firm is getting paid.
 When clients fail to pay their legal bills, it can be incredibly frustrating.
 After all, you’ve worked hard on their behalf and deserve to be compensated for your efforts.

 Clients avoid paying legal bills for any number of reasons.
 Some may not have sufficient funds on hand, but oftentimes there are other factors at play.
 Your client may disagree with the amount charged or may be confused about the billing agreement or the work performed.
 Unfortunately, many clients are typically reluctant to voice their concerns and instead try to simply avoid paying the bill.